Margaret Paston: Death and legacy

 Per her will, Margaret was buried at Mautby Church.

 Margaret is remembered as one of the foremost authors of the Paston Letters, credited with writing or directing 104 of the surviving letters.
 In her review of Joel T. Rosenthal's book Margaret Paston's Piety (2010), historian Diane Watt called her the "most prolific letter writer in medieval England", saying "it is not only the quantity of her letters that is noteworthy.
-These letter provide a vivid insight into life in a late-medieval English household during the turmoil of the Wars of the Roses".
+These letters provide a vivid insight into life in a late-medieval English household during the turmoil of the Wars of the Roses".
 Rosenthal suggests Margaret Paston might provide an example closer to what might be considered a "conventional" woman of the time compared to the likes of Julian of Norwich and Margery Kempe.

 In 2019, a new memorial stone to Margaret was placed near her burial place at St Peter and St Paul's Church in Mautby, Norfolk.